 Information for you and your Vet

-Please read this information carefully and present it to your vet when you bring your new galgo.
-It’s important that you have a vet and that you know the emergency service offered at your center.
-You will have received a vaccination card with the vaccines, microchip number and deworming done, that your vet should know.
+Please read this information carefully and show it to your vet when you bring your new galgo.
+It’s important that you have a vet and that you know the emergency service offered.
+You will have received a vaccination card with the vaccines, microchip number and of deworming done, that your vet should know.

-Below we present an anesthetic protocol that we find extremely reliable and safe with a mild induction and rapid recovery (we assume a normal cardiopulmonary function):
+Below we have detailed an anaesthetic protocol which we find extremely reliable and safe, with a gentle induction and rapid recovery, assuming a normal cardiopulmonary function:

 - Medetomidine (0.010-0.015 mg / kg) + Butorphanol (0.2 mg / kg), in the same syringe IM.
 If the heart rate decreases by more than 30%, administer atropine.

 - Atipamezole can be used to reverse the effect of Medetomidine.

 - Don’t use Pentothal, since many galgos require high doses for an adequate anaesthesia, which increases the risk of the procedure.

 - Diazepam (0.25 mg / kg) and Ketamine (5 mg / kg), IV.
 We administer this combination in the same syringe, generally when we use acepromazine or butorphanol as pre-anesthesia.